FK Arkadag

 FK Arkadag (Turkmen: Arkadag Futbol Kluby, Arkadag FK) is a professional football club based in Arkadag, Turkmenistan.
 Founded in 2023 by Gurbanguly Berdimuhamedow, the club plays in the Ýokary Liga.

-From its first season, Arkadag began collecting titles.
-Domestically, it won the double, twice in two seasons.
-In Asia, the team won the AFC Challenge League title in its first participation.
+Domestically they have won the double in every year possible, thrice in three seasons.
+In Asia, the team won the Challenge League title in its first participation, and reached the knockouts of the ACL 2.
+Arkadag has won every domestic match since their founding and has the longest streak ever recorded in world football.
+However, the Guinness World Records does not accept the legitimacy.